 The commonly used technology today is tracking an individual’s whereabouts via the location provided by their smartphones.

-This plays a vital role to identify which all places infects person visited before being quarantined and how many others were in close proximity.
+This plays a vital role to identify which all places the infected person visited before being quarantined and how many others were in close proximity.

 Israel has allowed the internal security agency to utilize citizen’s location data for a month.
 Now, South Korea, China, and Taiwan are also taking the help of this location tracking system.